North America

 Industry

 The modern, industrialized economies of the US and Canada contrast sharply with those of Mexico, Central America, and the Caribbean.
 Manufacturing is especially important in the US; vehicle production is concentrated around the Great Lakes, while electronic and hi-tech industries are increasingly found in the western and southern states.
-Mexico depends on oil exports and assembly work, taking advantage of cheap labor.
+Mexico depends on oil exports and assembly work, exploiting cheap labor.
 Many Central American and Caribbean countries rely heavily on agricultural exports.

 Standard of living